chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

 ### Programmable registers

 Caliptra provides 5 programmable registers that SoC can set at boot time to limit access to the mailbox peripheral.
-The default PAUSER set by the integration parameter CPTRA\_DEF\_MBOX\_VALID\_PAUSER is valid until all programmable registers are consumed.
+The default PAUSER set by the integration parameter CPTRA\_DEF\_MBOX\_VALID\_PAUSER is valid at all times.
 CPTRA\_MBOX\_VALID\_PAUSER registers become valid once the corresponding lock bit CPTRA\_MBOX\_PAUSER\_LOCK is set.

 *Table 13: PAUSER register definition*